rajatkb/golang-lru/README.md

 This is a fork of the golan-lru cache package with some minor additions.
 Following are the list of changes

-- onEvict method for all LRU implementation
+- onEvict method for all LRU implementation (wip)
-- Range method to read through all the <key , value> in LRU (synchronous and locked)
+- Range method to read through all the <key , value> in LRU (synchronous and locked) (wip)

 Documentation
 =============